-1 INTRODUCTION
+1 Introduction

 Over the last decades healthcare has changed from isolated treatments towards a distributed treatment process.
 This process depends greatly on the cooperation of specialized medical disciplines.
-Moreover, medicine questions require to take into account an enormous amount of expert knowledge before decisions are made.
-To facilitate information exchange and sharing of knowledge in medical domains, standardization is playing an important role.
-The goal is to increase the interoperability within all domains of the healthcare industry so that the interchange of documents can be simplified and work flows can be improved.
+Moreover, medicine questions require to take an enormous amount of expert knowledge into account before decisions are made.
+To facilitate information exchange and knowledge sharing in medical domains, standardization is playing an important role.
+The goal is to increase the interoperability within all domains of the healthcare industry so that the interchange of documents can be simplified and medical workflows can be improved.

 The difficulty in the area of medical knowledge management is the high diversity of knowledge about single entities.
 Let us consider a patient in a clinical environment.
-Even if he has a simple disease, he would have to undergo a high number of examinations in different clinical departments.
-In each step of his treatment, huge amounts of metadata are created and stored, based on single specific models every time.
-The challenge is to integrate these islands of information (Lenz, 2005), so that an overall knowledge base can emerge.
+Even if he does not have a complex disease, he would have to undergo a high number of examinations in different clinical departments.
+In each step of this treatment process, huge amounts of metadata are created and stored, based on single specific models every time.
+The challenge is to integrate these islands of information [10], so that an overall knowledge base can emerge.

-Another problem of this integration process is semantic heterogeneity, which means, that there are disagreements about the semantics or interpretation of concepts between the terminologies.
+A second problem of this integration process is semantic heterogeneity, which means, that there are disagreements about the semantics and names of concepts between the terminologies.
 Additionally, medical knowledge is very complex and evolves continuously over time.
-Therefore, new architectures and standards are needed that deal with these problems (Sonntag et al., 2009), (Sonntag, 2010).
+Therefore, new architectures and standards are needed that deal with these problems [18], [17].

 Standardized terminologies have a long history in medicine.
 For human diseases, the first approaches date back to the 18th century.
 The roots of the modern International Classification of Diseases (ICD) can be traced back to the Bertillon Classification of Causes of Death.
 The ICD was introduced in 1893 at the International Statistical Institute in Chicago.
-Five years later, the American Public Health Association

-(APHA) recommended that Canada, Mexico, and the United States should also adopt it.
+Five years later, the American Public Health Association (APHA) recommended that Canada, Mexico, and the United States should also adopt it.
 Many other countries joined subsequently.
-Over the last 100 years it was revised several times.
+It was revised several times over the last 100 years.
 The sixth revision included morbidity and mortality conditions and was renamed the "Manual of International Statistical Classification of Diseases, Injuries and Causes of Death (ICD)."
 Since 1948 the World Health Organization assumed the responsibility for maintaining and publishing revised versions of the ICD.
-The currently internationally effective revision is ICD-10 from 2006.
+The current version is ICD-10 from 2006.

 Although the overall structure of the ICD-10 was accepted by numerous countries, different versions exist which are maintained by national institutions.
-For instance, the German version of the ICD-10 is maintained by the DIMDI3 which is under the authority of the German Federal Ministry of Health.
+For instance, the German version of the ICD-10 is maintained by the DIMDI which is under the authority of the German Federal Ministry of Health.
 While major parts of the ICD-10 hierarchy are equal both in the DIMDI version and the WHO version, we found out that the structure and content of certain parts of the ICD-10 varies.
-Section 4 provides details of these differences.
+Section 3.8 provides details of these differences.